Ouwen/MimickNet/README.md

 ```
 python3 -m trainer.blackbox_task
 ```
 Different hyperparameters can be selected.
-Different tasks are shown in the root directory of the `trainer`. `blackbox_task.py`, and `graybox_task.py` are for running the blackbox and graybox tasks in the paper: "MimickNet, Matching Clinical Post-Processing Under Realistic Black-Box Constraints". `blackbox_paper_v1.py`, is the exact code run for the first release.
+Different tasks are shown in the root directory of the `trainer`. `blackbox_task.py`, and `graybox_task.py` are for running the blackbox and graybox tasks in the paper: [MimickNet, Matching Clinical Post-Processing Under Realistic Black-Box Constraints](https://arxiv.org/abs/1908.05782). `blackbox_paper_v1.py`, is the exact code run for the first release.

 ### Train the model in docker
 To train this repo within a docker container, first clone the repo and run the following command in the root directory.